nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Allows a wider range of filename inputs including subdirectories.
     * Pros: More flexibility as to where the user can import their files from.
     * Cons: Harder to implement.
-Refer to planned enhancements.
+Refer to [Planned Enhancements](#check-the-validity-of-filenames-which-include-subdirectories).

 ### Export feature